Editing Page

 • Are unique: Don’t repeat the same heading text on a page.
 Make sure headings provide significant context and are not reduced to generic labels.

-View Headings in Tools Legend ^
+View Formatting menu in Tools Legend ^

 Text Formatting